salmin609/salmin609.github.io/_pages/FrustumCulling.md

     So, we need to verify whether if this object is inside of camera view frustum, if not, we don't have to update that object"

 Explain1:
-  - excerpt: "We need to build frustum first. \n\n
+  - excerpt: "We need to build frustum first."

-  "
+FaceBuild:
+  - excerpt: "We need to build 6 faces based on camera position"

+Explain2:
+  - excerpt: "We will use sphereical bounding volume for object, which have it's own radius and center values."
 ---

 {% include feature_row id="Title" type="center" %}